Periphery V: Djent Is Not a Genre: Critical reception

 The album received critical acclaim from critics.
+AllMusic gave the album a positive review saying, "The follow-up to 2019's acclaimed Periphery IV: Hail Stan, the wryly titled Periphery V: Djent Is Not a Genre delivers a masterclass in the progressive metal subgenre."
 Dom Lawson from Blabbermouth.net gave the album 9 out of 10 and said: "Active since the mid noughties, Periphery have made several genuinely great records along the way, but never one as adventurous or as complete as this.
 And again, while we expect them to be pretty heavy, Periphery V: Djent Is Not a Genre ups that particular ante all over again.
 Being pummelled by the future has never felt so good."
 Distorted Sound scored the album 10 out of 10 and said: "Periphery have prided themselves on forging a career packed full of innovation and experimentation, but as you digest the instalments of Periphery V it feels like you are listening to a once in a lifetime combination of musicians who are continuing to evolve into an untouchable force.
 Their output may be more of a 'passion project' as their focus has shifted to more viable methods of financial stability but this has by no means affected their hunger or enthusiasm to show that they are, without doubt, pioneers of their craft."
+Kerrang! gave the album 4 out of 5 and stated: "Ultimately, there is plenty of down-tuned, palm-muted, polyrhythmic madness here for those looking.
+But Periphery V feels like definitive proof that they're so much more than that."

 Louder Sound gave the album a positive review and stated: "It's a historical certainty that whatever flavour-of-the-month tag emerges, there will always be bands who transcend it and create their own legacy.
 Periphery have consistently proved themselves a cut above the rest since their twin Juggernaut albums, and therefore have every right to be categorised however they seem fit."
 Metal Injection rated the album 8 out of 10 and stated, "I don't need to tell you about the immense talents held by every member of the band.
 Periphery came out of the gate in 2010 with incredible skill and precision, and none of that has changed here.
 It's a good Periphery album, though still not my favorite.
 But make no mistake: 'Wax Wings', 'Everything Is Fine!' and 'Zagreus' are going on the playlist."
 MetalSucks rated the album 5 out of 5 and said: "Djent might not be a genre, but this record is wholly representative of the colloquial subcategory, punching you in the face with low-tuned guitars and odd time signatures, while mixing in countless surprises along the way.
 Djent Is Not a Genre is a phenomenal representation of what Periphery can do, offering fun and undeniable heaviness throughout."
 Riff praised the album saying, "So even if djent is not a genre, it's at least a sonic signature for Periphery, which continues to play it to its impressive standards."
 Wall of Sound gave the album a positive review saying: "Djent is Not a Genre is another killer release in this band's esteemed career."